 Are the terminals tight?
-Using a glove check and see if the terminals are loose.
-Loose or damaged terminals will prevent power to flow to the starter.
+Using a glove, check and see if the terminals are loose.
+Loose or damaged terminals will prevent power from flowing to the starter.

 Checking The Battery

-The battery is as you know the most likely culprit, so let’s go ahead and check it first.
-Two tests are needed to conclusively test the battery – Voltage check and a Crank test.
+The battery is, as you know, the most likely culprit, so let’s go ahead and check it first.
+Two tests are needed to conclusively test the battery – A voltage check and a Crank test.
 You’ll need a voltmeter to check battery readings.